dentarg/auth0-blog/_posts/2018-02-20-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-2.markdown

 };
 ```

-As you can see, you are defining an object that contains the configuration properties of your Auth0 Client in this file. **Note that**, you will need to replace `YOUR_AUTH0_DOMAIN` and `YOUR_CLIENT_ID` placeholders with the corresponding values from your Auth0 Client.
-So, head to [the Clients page on the Auth0 Management Dashboard](https://manage.auth0.com/#/clients), choose the client that you have created in the previous section, select the *Settings* tab, and use the *Client ID* and the *Domain* values to replace these placeholders.
+As you can see, you are defining an object that contains the configuration properties of your Auth0 Application in this file. **Note that**, you will need to replace `YOUR_AUTH0_DOMAIN` and `YOUR_CLIENT_ID` placeholders with the corresponding values from your Auth0 Application.
+So, head to [the Applications page on the Auth0 Management Dashboard](https://manage.auth0.com/#/applications), choose the application that you have created in the previous section, select the *Settings* tab, and use the *Client ID* and the *Domain* values to replace these placeholders.

 This file also contains another two properties: